johnsondotle/Instagram-Non-followers/README.md

 4. Download the file, and extract the two JSON files "following.json", and "followers.json" from the "followers_and_following" folder.
 5. Place the two extracted JSON files into the same folder as the Python file.
 6. Compile the code to display results.

+# Update as of 03/06/23:
+"TypeError: list indices must be integers or slices, not str" Refer to solution here: https://github.com/johnsondotle/Instagram-Non-followers/issues/1#issuecomment-1457188904